AslanEmil008/LinkedIn_Data_Scraper_Project/README.md

 - To get the API key, go to [Google Cloud Console](https://console.cloud.google.com/), create a project, and generate an API key.
 - To get the CX (Custom Search Engine ID), go to [Programmable Search Engine](https://programmablesearchengine.google.com/about/), create a project, and obtain the CX ID.<br>
 <b>2.</b>Run the script.<br>
-After running it, you will receive the member data as specified in the <b>Project Structure.</b>
+After running it, you will receive the member data as specified in the [Project Structure](#project-structure)